IVIanuu/SimpleMVVM/README.md

     }
 }
 ```
-In view models the observable completes in onCleared which will be called when your activity or fragment will be destroyed
+In view models the observable completes in onCleared which will be called when your activity or fragment will be destroyed.

 ```java
 public class DetailActivityViewModel extends MVVMActivityViewModel {